Retailers and unions agree on 3-month extension to Bangladesh workers' safety accord

-At least 10 have given their consent, according to UNI Global Union, including H&M, which confirmed it had agreed to the extension.
+At least 10 have given their consent, according to UNI Global Union, including H&M (HMb.ST), which confirmed it had agreed to the extension.

 Inditex did not immediately respond to a request for comment.